-6.7 The requirement to utilise SUDsSuDS in all development, including those in low risk areas, is in view of the fact that surface water from one area of a catchment may contribute towards enhanced flood risk in another area of that catchment.
+6.9 The SFRA, SWMP scoping report, Sustainable Design and Construction Evidence Base and policies in the London Plan recommend the application of sustainable urban drainage (SuDs) to ameliorate flood risk, improve water management and reduce surface water run-off.
+The Council, as the Local Planning Authority and the Lead Local Flood Authority, is required to ensure that SuDS are implemented in all major developments.
+The requirement to utilise SuDS in all development, including those in low risk areas, is in view of the fact that surface water from one area of a catchment may contribute towards enhanced flood risk in another area of that catchment.
 In addition, flood events are expected to become more frequent and more significant in the future as the U.K.'s climate changes and this requirement will go some way to adapting to this change.
-The installation of SUDsSuDS, such as green roofs, can have several additional benefits: increasing biodiversity and urban cooling, providing additional open space in built up areas and improvements to water quality.
+The installation of SuDS, such as green roofs, can have several additional benefits: increasing biodiversity and urban cooling, providing additional open space in built-up areas and improvements to water quality.
 Flood Risk Assessments will highlight site specific issues and help inform the best solutions to reduce flood risk and improve water management.
+The Level 2 SFRA and SWMP can be used to guide which SuDS will be the most suitable based on site specific considerations.